 A marketing manager is involved in overseeing marketing campaigns for a company.
 You may be involved in the strategy, and/or actual execution of tools like social media, content, and advertising.
-Salaries start at $66k for recent grads.
+Median salary for marketing managers is around $135,030.

 If you’re a born salesperson, being a sales manager may come naturally to you.
 They develop sales and promotions and oversee sales teams for a company.
-The average salary for sales managers is $77k.
+The median salary for sales managers is about $130,600.

 Jobs in Management